128technology/docs/docs/intro_wa_quickstart_4_siteassign.md

 * A WAN edge template for configuration in Mist.
 * Your WAN edge template associated with your site in Mist.

-Associating the device with the site and template gets you working config!
+Associating the device with the site and template gets you a working config!

 ![Add network](/img/intro_wa_quickstart_site_assign.gif)